Last updated on January 11th, 2024 at 12:42 pm

 Did you recently pay a bill online or by check, only to receive a second bill?
 It’s an experience as common as it is frustrating.
 When you go to correct the error with the company billing you, chances are their records will be wrong.

-Having your reconciliations, along with the statements, shows you all of your bank transactions—including recent bill payments.
-Through the bank reconciliation process, you might catch an error or have assurance that you did, indeed, pay that bill.
+Your reconciliations and the statements show you all of your bank transactions, including recent bill payments.
+Through the bank reconciliation process, you might catch an error or be assured that you did pay that bill.